kirillkovalenko/nssm/README.txt

 Thanks to Bryan Senseman for noticing that applications with redirected stdout and/or stderr which attempt to read from stdin would fail.
 Thanks to Czenda Czendov for help with Visual Studio 2013 and Server 2012R2.
+Thanks to Alessandro Gherardi for reporting and draft fix of the bug whereby the second restart of the application would have a corrupted environment.

 Licence
 -------